Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Yes.
 - [x] No.

+### The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.
+You need to recommend changes to reduce the accumulated technical debt.
+Solution: You recommend reducing the code complexity.
+Does this meet the goal?

+- [x] Yes.
+- [ ] No.

+### The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.
+You need to recommend changes to reduce the accumulated technical debt.
+Solution: You recommend increasing the code duplication.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

 ### You use GitHub for source control.
 A file that contains sensitive data is committed accidentally to the Git repository of a project.
 You need to delete the file and its history form the repository.
 Which two tools can you use?

 - [x] Git filter-branch command.